ekr/iasa-20/draft-dt-iasa-2-0.md

 Note 2: There may be a difference between Option A and Option B in how overload situations and the separation of different tasks goes.
 The existence of an advisory board may take off some board or staff load to deal with community opinion determination, freeing the board to do its strategic work and staff to concentrate on operations and execution.

 Note 3: Setting expectations is difficult merely based on an organisatorial model.
 Certainly a clear separation between roles of the board and staff helps.
 However, expectations are also a matter of documentation, which would have be created and communicated.
-Finally, expectations are a cultural matter, current IAOC arrangements and community views
+Finally, expectations are a cultural matter, current IAOC arrangements and community views have ended up in a situation where there is a lack of trust and unclear models for what can or can not be expected.

 IETF-ISOC Relationship
 ----------------------